vishnushiri02/SARS-Cov2-Surveilance/notes/meet.2023.05.31.md

 ## Next step

 <!-- What should  I work on till the next meeting-->
+- Try to incorporate SARS Covid2 data in the collected models to esitmate growth rate

 ## Tasks

 <!-- You can add any follow up items here.
 If they require more detail, you can use `Create Task Note` to create each follow up item as a separate note. -->

-  - [ ] Try to incorporate SARS Covid2 data in the collected models to esitmate growth rate
     - [ ] Read the paper
     - [ ] Understand the model
+    - [ ] Get the SARS Cov-2 Data
+    - [ ]  Incorporate the data in the model